 Lunch: There is a bus route called the Arch Express that can drive you from here to downtown Athens.
 I highly suggest downloading the UGA app to track the buses.
 I use it all the time and can walk you through it.
 There is a ton of restaurants in the downtown Athens area.
 Google search: downtown Athens restaurants, and on the map find The Arch.
 That is the stop you want for downtown.
 There is a wide range of restaurants.

 BRING A WATER BOTTLE: There will not be bottled water available, so make sure to grab a water container with a lid for yourself.
-There are wonderful filtered water dispensers on each floor of the building.
+There are filtered water dispensers on the second floor of the building.